movicon/movicon/README.md

-# movicon
+# MoViCon
-A command line utility to create and manage projects based on the MoViCon framework.
+This is a basic template for the MoViCon framework.